-Anyway, the post on Bipolar Me talked about fork theory as described by blogger Jen Rose in 2018.
-But before we get to that version, there have also been a few others that have popped up.
+The first time I encountered fork theory was on a post by Bipolar Me.
+She was talking about fork theory as described by blogger Jen Rose in 2018, but before we get to that version, let’s look at a few others that have popped up.

-In 2017 on the Chronically Healthy blog, a writer suggested that instead of focusing on sickness with spoon theory, we should “be a fork and stab life.
+In 2017, a writer on the Chronically Healthy blog suggested that instead of focusing on sickness with spoon theory, we should “be a fork and stab life.
 Take what you want.
 Live a life filled with excitement, laughter, fun, and craziness, but do it in a way that works for you.”

-In 2014 the Thing of Things blog described a fork theory for mental illness: “Forks work somewhat like spoons, in that you have to pay varying amounts for tasks.
+In 2014, the Thing of Things blog described a fork theory for mental illness: “Forks work somewhat like spoons, in that you have to pay varying amounts for tasks.
 However, unlike spoons, forks don’t replenish gradually over time.
-Instead, you get forks when you finish particular tasks.
-For instance, socializing might cost you ten forks and give you twelve, showering might cost you three and give you ten, and eating might cost you one and give you twenty.”
+Instead, you get forks when you finish particular tasks.”
+The author suggested socializing, showering, and eating as examples of getting back forks upon task completion.

-Getting back to Jen Rose’s version of fork theory, she writes: “You know the phrase, ‘Stick a fork in me, I’m done,’ right?
+Getting back to Jen Rose’s version of fork theory, which strikes me as the best fit, she writes: “You know the phrase, ‘Stick a fork in me, I’m done,’ right?
 Well, Fork Theory is that one has a Fork Limit, that is, you can probably cope okay with one fork stuck in you, maybe two or three, but at some point you will lose your shit if one more fork happens.”
 Jen lives with both mental and physical health conditions.